How Backgrounds Work in D&D 5e (And Which One to Pick)

 Skills: Deception, Stealth

-Tools: Thieves’ tools, one type of gaming set
+Tools: Thieves’ tools, one gaming set

 Entertainer